sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ## 5. Governing Principles

 The Open First strategy supports the Canada's aims of radical transformation by simplifying and streamlining processes.
-It will help to make collaborative working methods the de-facto standard for the Commission's work internally and with others.
+It will help to make collaborative working methods the de-facto standard for the ESDC's work internally and with others.

 It is important to stress that the principles and the action plan relate to existing work processes.
 The use of OSS is commonplace across the GC and in many parts of the organisation (ESDC) there is an established OSS-like culture.